 Credit cards can often seem like an easy solution to that all-too-common problem.
 Too many bills and not enough money.
 Then Christmas comes around before we know it, and your credit card seems like the only way you can buy those must-have gifts.
 The same can be said for birthdays and other special occasions.

 On top of all that there are also unexpected expenses like car repairs and appliance breakdowns to pay for.
 At times like these, when your monthly income is already accounted for with the usual expenses.
 If you need that extra help, your credit card can seem like the perfect answer.
 But is a credit card really the answer or is it adding to your financial problems?

-It can be tough for a family who suddenly need to buy a new washing machine but don’t have the spare £200.
+It can be tough for a family who suddenly needs to buy a new washing machine but doesn’t have the spare £200.
 Monthly payments of £20 or £10 would be much more manageable.
 But they may not realise they will be paying a sizeable amount in interest.